CJ-2123/kh2-exploration-bingo/README.md

 ![Bingo Board](/img/bingo.jpg "Bingo")

+# Instructions

+The page defaults to KH2 Rando Bingo Standard 5x5 Random Seed.

+1. Select settings using the radio buttons under "Generate New Card"
+2. Select a bingo list from the drop down menus
+3. When you select a list, a board will generate with the settings and list you selected

+For using your own list, see the "Custom Bingo Lists" section.

 # Overview of Features

 This board supports multiple Kingdom Hearts games with a variety of board types and features.